projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

        * ``no_reset``: passthrough PCI devices are reset by default when assigning them to a post-launched VM.
 This parameter prevents this reset for debugging purposes.
-       * ``d3hot_reset``: when launching a  Windows post-launched VM, this parameter should be appended to enable a Windows UEFI ACPI bug fix.
        * ``gpu``: create the dedicated ``igd-lpc`` on ``00:1f.0`` for IGD passthrough.
        * ``vmsix_on_msi,<bar_id>``: enables vMSI-X emulation based on MSI